jrfferreira/git-overview/README.md

   $ git reset -p [file]
 ```

-It will navigate between all hunks in a interative mode.
+It will navigate between all hunks in an interactive mode.

 ## Committing